 If you don't own a red light therapy device:

 If you're new to the world of red light therapy, then, in all honesty, spend a few more dollars and get something bigger.
-The Joovv Mini with 120 LEDs is $695.
-Sure it's a big jump in price, but you will be getting a MUCH larger treatment area.
+The MitoRed Light MitoMID with 100 LEDs is $429.
+Sure it's a few more dollars, but you will be getting a MUCH larger treatment area (or you could go with the 60 LED MitoMin for $260).
+Remember to use discount code ALEX to save further on these prices.

-Plus the Mini is available with both 660nm and 850nm LEDs - unlike the Go which is one or the other.
+Plus the MitoRed range is available with both 660nm and 850nm LEDs - unlike the Go which is one or the other.

 If you plan on using the device for full body treatment on a regular basis, then get the biggest device you can afford.
-Joovv even offers financing on purchases (I personally hate debt, but sometimes there is an upside to buying on credit).
+Some companies even offer financing on purchases (I personally hate debt, but sometimes there is an upside to buying on credit).

-If you plan on truly committing to using red light therapy on a daily basis (and I recommend you do for all the health benefits) then I would recommend you start out with a Joovv Solo (Read my review on that device HERE).
-This has 150 LEDs, but best of all, it's modular design allow you to 'clip on' extra units in the future (when your budget allows).
+If you plan on truly committing to using red light therapy on a daily basis (and I recommend you do for all the health benefits) then I would recommend you start out with a MitoMax panel for a larger (but my expensive) Joovv panel.
+(Read my review on the Joovv panels HERE).
+The MitoMax has 200 LEDs and costs $760 before using my discount code.

 Remember - the bigger the unit, the bigger the treatment area, the better the health gains and the less time you have to spend next to the panel.